LAWNE-KEA/WhoKnows-Backend/Notes.md

   - Because Go implicit have linting capabilities build into it, we consider it as something that we have already been given by Go.

+# New sonarqube:
+  We have since readded sonarqube and it identified a few issues with the html and logout_handler which we have resolved.
+They were minor issues and easy to fix.

 # GitHub Badge for GitHub Actions

 ![<TEXT ON SHIELD>](https://github.com/<LAWNE-KEA>/<WhoKnows-Backend>/actions/workflows/<WORKFLOW_FILENAME.yml>/badge.svg?branch=main)